polx/EmailQuestionnaire/README.md

 The project's documentation includes the following documents to get you started:
 * [How to install?](docs/How-to-install.md) A description of the technical steps to install and configure the survey and results web-application, including write-rights.
 * [How to create an email-questionnaire?](docs/How-to-create-an-email-questionnaire.md) A description of the typical steps to create the HTML and use it in a mail that you can send to the persons being polled.
+Please note the [supported email clients](docs/ Which-email-programmes-work.md).
 * [How to process results?](docs/How-to-process-results.md) A workflow description to ensure a swift and live analysis of the questionnaire results.

 Wishing to contribute?
 To make remarks?